Follow these steps to install your interface:

 From the Basic I/O tab, select the *IDN?\n command, which is the 488.2 instrument identification command "*IDN?" followed by the termination character "\n."
 Next, press the "Write" button to send this command to the instrument.
 Finally, press the "Read" button to read back the response from the instrument.
 Your instrument should return an identification string that appears in the window.
 You also can perform both a write and a read automatically by pressing the "Query" button.

 Now from the viRead tab, we select a count of 100, the length of our expected response, and then click Execute.
 Our instrument should return an identification string.

-We have just confirmed communication with our instrument.
-We can repeat this process to confirm communication with all of our connected instruments.
+You have just confirmed communication with your instrument.
+Repeat this process to confirm communication with all of your connected instruments.

 Figure 9.
 VISA Test Panel Basic I/O (Read)